MeasureOSS/Measure/README.md

 (most of these steps will get automated.
 But they aren't, yet.)

+Requirements:
+* web server with PHP support
-You will need node 6.x.
-Sorry. https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions
+* node 6.x.
+* git

 Check out ghcrawler and -cli: